stoneharry/mmaps-for-custom-maps/README.md

 This program has a lot of possible arguments that can be provided: https://github.com/TrinityCore/TrinityCore/tree/3.3.5/src/tools/mmaps_generator/Info

-Furthermore, the tool has a lot of hardcoded configurations for Blizzlike maps within the code.
-You may need to play with the settings for your custom map.
+There are some hardcoded configurations for Blizzlike maps within the code.
+You may need to play with the settings for your custom map, but this is not recommended unless you know what you are doing.
+These configurations were only reached after extensive testing.
 - https://github.com/TrinityCore/TrinityCore/blob/3.3.5/src/tools/mmaps_generator/MapBuilder.cpp#L1116

 The tool also has a internal version that it stamps generated mmap data with.
 When you run the tool, if the data already exists with the current version then it will skip that map.
 This is designed such that you can run the tool each emulator update and it will only generate mmap data that has changed, but also means it is harder to iterate on a custom map being designed.
 You will need to delete existing mmap data for your custom map if you want to regenerate the pathfinding with map edits.